 - Has received a Federal Pell Grant during the current award year;

-A few more important facts about the EBB:
+A few more important facts about the ACP:

-- You will have to submit documents that verify your identity.
-You do not have to submit a social security card.
+- You will have to verify your identity.
+You do NOT have to submit a social security card.
 You can upload other documents, such as an Individual Taxpayer Identification Number (ITIN).

-- Not all ISPs are offering devices.
+- Not all Internet Service Providers are offering devices.
 If you need a device, you must get your device and your internet through the same provider.

-Everyone can help spread the word about the Emergency Broadband Benefit.
-Flyers, factsheets and other promotional materials are available through the EBB Outreach Toolkit.
-Consumer materials are also available in the following languages: Arabic, Amharic, Burmese, Chinese-Traditional, Chinese-Simplified, French, Haitian Creole, Korean, Portuguese, Russian, Somali, Tagalog, and Vietnamese.
+Everyone can help spread the word about the Affordable Connectivity Program.
+Flyers, factsheets and other promotional materials are available through the ACP Outreach Toolkit.
+Materials are also available in the following languages: Arabic, Chinese-Traditional, Chinese-Simplified, French, Haitian-Creole, Korean, Portuguese, Russian, Spanish, Tagalog, and Vietnamese.